BBGONE/REBUS-Fork/README.md

 The FileSystemTransport now supports receiving messages using several buses from the same queue and it supports defered sends now.
 <br/>
-Also it is better to cap the read parallelism (threads reading messages from the queue concurrently).
 <br/>
 In the original Rebus implementation there's the ParallelOperationsManager which caps the overall parallelism (message processing as well, not only reading from the queue),